iQuHACK/2021_FeynMen/README.md

 # QTnder: The Quantum version of your favorite dates app

 ## Abstract
-Dating Sim App using quantum principles (VQE) for matching/unmatching users.
+Dating Sim App using quantum principles (VQE) for matching/unmatching Quantum Computing Engineers/Scientists.

 ## Introduction